 A public school in Aberdeen, in northeastern South Dakota, Northern State University offers a bachelor's degree program and minor in psychology as well as a Master of Science in Education (M.S.Ed.) in School or Clinical Mental Health Counseling.
 For the undergraduate major, students take core courses in general psychology, neuroscience and research methods and select courses in major areas of the field, such as experimental, social and developmental psychology.
 All psychology majors take a senior capstone course, in which they consider applied ethics and controversies in the field.
 The minor consists of 18 credits.

-A Catholic college founded in 1951 in Aberdeen, Presentation College provides certificate, associate's and bachelor's degree programs, many in the health sciences.
+A Catholic college founded in 1951 in Aberdeen, Presentation College provides certificate, associate's, and bachelor's degree programs, many in the health sciences.
 In addition to offering a Bachelor of Science in Psychology program on its main campus, Presentation College offers the program on its Fairmont and Eagle Butte campuses.
-The psychology major has two concentrations: general psychology or sport psychology.
+The psychology major has two concentrations: general psychology or sports psychology.
 A field internship is a requirement for graduation.
 Students may also minor in psychology.

 South Dakota State University